ezaffanella/PPLite/README.md

  - Daniele Arioli         (former student of the University of Parma)
  - Edoardo Bartolini      (former student of the University of Parma)
  - Anna Becchi            (former student of the University of Parma)
+ - Matteo Boroni Grazioli (student of the University of Parma)
  - Simone Brunazzi        (former student of the University of Parma)
  - Gino Ceresini          (former student of the University of Parma)
  - Carlotta Colla         (former student of the University of Parma)